awsdocs/aws-snowball-developer-guide/doc_source/create-ec2-edge-job.md

 ## Configure an AMI to Use SSH to Connect to Compute Instances Launched on the Device<a name="important-create-ec2-edge-job"></a>

-To use Secure Shell \(SSH\) to connect to your compute instances on Snowball Edge devices, you must perform the following procedure to add the SSH key to the AMI before creating your job\.
+To use Secure Shell \(SSH\) to connect to your compute instances on Snowball Edge devices, you must perform the following procedure\.
+This procedure adds the SSH key to the AMI before creating your job\.
 We also recommend that you use this procedure to set up your applications on the instance that you plan to use as the AMI for your job\.

 **Important**
 If you don't follow this procedure, you can't connect to your instances with SSH when you receive your Snowball Edge device\.